-An applicant with a Dutch nationality and an international degree will be assessed on the admissions requirements as mentioned under national degree.
+An applicant with a Dutch nationality and an international degree will be assessed on the admissions requirements as mentioned under a national degree.

-An applicant with a non-Dutch nationality and a Dutch degree will be assessed on the admissions requirements as mentioned under international degree.
+An applicant with a non-Dutch nationality and a Dutch degree will be assessed on the admissions requirements as mentioned under an international degree.

 This school offers programs in: